Medicinal Plant Lexicon

 Constituents of the herbal drug

-Elderberry flowers contain flavonoids, hydroxycinnamic acid derivatives, triterpenes, gums and essential oil.
+Black elder flowers contain flavonoids, hydroxycinnamic acid derivatives, triterpenes, gums, and essential oil.

 Quality of the drug

-The quality of elderflower (Sambuci flos) is specified in the European Pharmacopoeia (Ph.
+The quality of elder flowers (Sambuci flos) is specified in the European Pharmacopoeia (Ph.
 Eur.).

 Medical applications